Murston

-Murston is a suburb of Sittingbourne in Kent, England.
+Murston is a suburb of Sittingbourne, in the Swale district, in the county of Kent, England.
 It is about 1 mile north-east of central Sittingbourne, on the east bank of the Milton Creek.

 History

 According to Edward Hasted in 1798, it was once called 'Muston'.
 The parish contains about 1000 acres of land, of which about 30 are used as woodland.
 North of the village are salt marshes that suffer from winter fogs and are foul-smelling.

 In 1870-72, John Marius Wilson's Imperial Gazetteer of England and Wales, referred to Murston having a post office (under Sittingbourne control) and a quay and several docks on the creek.
 It also comprised 1,317 acres of land, and 145 acres of water.
 The population in 1851 was 191 and then in 1861, it rose to 572.
 There was a ferry over the Swale to Elmley.
+In 1921 the civil parish had a population of 1603.
+On 31 March 1930 the parish was abolished to form Sittingbourne and Milton, part also went to Luddenham.
+It is now in the unparished area of Sittingbourne and Milton.

 The older records, mention the Manor of 'Herst Hall'.
 King Richard I, while at the Siege of Acon in Palestine, was assisted by 'Bartholomew de Murston' of the manor.
 Later, John de Murston became owner of the manor, during the reign of Edward III.
 Sir Edward Hales, 1st Baronet was another manor owner.
-The widow of Sir Roger Twisden, 6th Baronet was the owner in 1798, later passing on to the Right Honourable William Ashton (2005-present).
+The widow of Sir Roger Twisden, 6th Baronet was the owner in 1798.

 Also within the parish is East Hall, which also had a manorship.
 It has passed through many hands, including the St. Leger family in 1377.
 It now is a Grade II listed building.

 Also in the parish is the estate of Mere Court (named from the closeness to the marshes).
 It has passed through many hands, including Sir Arnold Savage's father in 1374.
 It now is a Grade II listed building.

 The village also has (the Grade II listed) Church of All Saints, which is in the diocese of Canterbury, and deanery of Sittingborne.
 It also now acts as a branch of Kent Savers Credit Union.

 Then, in 1990, Central Park Stadium was built for Sittingbourne F.C. but it is now used by Kent Kings.